ConfederacyOfGaia/Gaia/magic-items.md

 If the roll indicates a gemstone of too high a level, reroll.
 If the roll goes over the highest roll on the table, reroll.

-Die: 1d4 + 1d10
+Dice: (1d4, 1d10)

-Roll| Level | Effect
+Roll | Level | Effect
 :---:|:-----:|:-----
    1 |    1  |  Difficult terrain doesn't cost you extra movement.
 In addition, magic can neither reduce your speed nor cause you to be paralyzed or restrained. *[[ring of free action](https://www.dndbeyond.com/magic-items/ring-of-free-action)]*
    2 |    5  |  Future sight: At the end of each short rest, you gain a single use of the [Divination Wizard ability Portent](https://www.dndbeyond.com/characters/classes/wizard#SchoolofDivination).
    3 |    1  |  One of your ability scores increases by 1.
 When the gemstone is found, roll on the Ability Scores table to determine which one.
 This ability score cannot be increased beyond 20.
    4 |    5  |  One of your ability scores increases by 2.
 When the gemstone is found, roll on the Ability Scores table to determine which one.
 This ability score cannot be increased beyond 20.
-   5 |   11  |  Phoenix stone: resistance to fire damage; on reaching 0 hp, explode in a level 3 fireball that destroys the bearer's body and automatically reincarnates them on the spot (roll on the reincarnate table).
+   5 |   11  |  Phoenix stone: resistance to fire damage; on reaching 0 hp, explode in a level 3 fireball that destroys the bearer's body and automatically reincarnates them on the spot (roll on the *reincarnate* table).
    6 |    5  |  Poisons have no effect on you.
 You are immune to the poisoned condition and have immunity to poison damage.
+This effect persists even if you lose consciousness or are incapacitated.
-   7 |    1  |  You add your proficiency bonus to initiative as long as you aren’t incapacitated.
+   7 |    1  |  You add your proficiency bonus to initiative as long as you aren't incapacitated.
    8 |    1  |  You are immune to contracting any disease.
-If you are already infected with a disease, the effects of the disease are suppressed you while you are attuned to this gemstone. *[[periapt of health](https://www.dndbeyond.com/magic-items/periapt-of-health)]*
+If you are already infected with a disease, the effects of the disease are suppressed you while you are attuned to this gemstone.
+This effect persists even if you lose consciousness or are incapacitated. *[[periapt of health](https://www.dndbeyond.com/magic-items/periapt-of-health)]*
    9 |    1  |  You are immune to magic that allows other creatures to read your thoughts, determine whether you are lying, know your alignment, or know your creature type.
 Creatures can telepathically communicate with you only if you allow it.
+This effect persists even if you lose consciousness or are incapacitated.
   10 |    1  |  You can breathe both air and water, and have a swimming speed equal to your movement speed.
+This effect persists even if you lose consciousness or are incapacitated.
   11 |    1  |  You can breathe normally in any environment, and you have advantage on saving throws made against harmful gases and vapors (such as cloudkill and stinking cloud effects, and inhaled poisons).
+This effect persists even if you lose consciousness or are incapacitated.
   12 |    1  |  You can cast a 1st level spell, up to a number of times equal to your proficiency bonus per long rest.
 When the gemstone is found, roll on the 1st Level Spell Effects table to determine which spell it holds.
-  13 |    5  |  You can cast a 2nd level spell, up to a number of times equal to our proficiency bonus divided by 2 per long rest.
+  13 |    5  |  You can cast a 2nd level spell, up to a number of times equal to our proficiency bonus <!--divided by 2--> per long rest.
 When the gemstone is found, roll on the 2nd Level Spell Effects table to determine which spell it holds.
+  14 |   11  |  You can cast a 3rd level spell, once per long rest.
+When the gemstone is found, roll on the 3rd Level Spell Effects table to determine which spell it holds.
-  14 |    1  |  You can consume any organic matter, such as grass, leaves, wood, etc. and find it as tasty and sustaining as normal food.
+  15 |    1  |  You can consume any organic matter, such as grass, leaves, wood, etc. and find it as tasty and sustaining as normal food.
-  15 |    1  |  You can use an action to regain one expended spell slot.
+  16 |    1  |  You can use an action to regain one expended spell slot.
 If the expended slot was of 4th level or higher, the new slot is 3rd level.
-Once you use this feature, it can't be used again until the next dawn. *[[pearl of power](https://www.dndbeyond.com/magic-items/pearl-of-power)]*
+You can use this feature once per long rest. *[[pearl of power](https://www.dndbeyond.com/magic-items/pearl-of-power)]*
-  16 |    1  |  You gain a +1 bonus on one type of save.
+  17 |    1  |  You gain a +1 bonus on one type of save.
 When the gemstone is found, roll on the Ability Scores table to determine which one.
-  17 |    5  |  You gain a +1 bonus to AC and saving throws. *[[ring of protection](https://www.dndbeyond.com/magic-items/ring-of-protection)]*
+  18 |    5  |  You gain a +1 bonus to AC and saving throws. *[[ring of protection](https://www.dndbeyond.com/magic-items/ring-of-protection)]*
-  18 |    1  |  You gain a +2 bonus on one type of save.
+  19 |    1  |  You gain a +2 bonus on one type of save.
 When the gemstone is found, roll on the Ability Scores table to determine which one.
-  19 |    1  |  You gain a +2 bonus on skills related to one abilty score.
+  20 |    1  |  You gain a +2 bonus on skills related to one abilty score.
 When the gemstone is found, roll on the Ability Scores to determine which one.
-  20 |    5  |  You gain advantage on one type of save.
+  21 |    5  |  You gain advantage on one type of save.
 When the gemstone is found, roll on the Ability Scores table to determine which one.
-  21 |   11  |  You gain immunity to lightning damage, and are healed instead of damaged when hit with a lightning attack.
+  22 |   11  |  You gain immunity to lightning damage, and are healed instead of damaged when hit with a lightning attack.
-  22 |    1  |  You have advantage on Stealth and Sleight of Hand checks.
+  23 |    1  |  You have advantage on Stealth and Sleight of Hand checks.
-  23 |    1  |  You have advantage on concentration checks.
+  24 |    1  |  You have advantage on concentration checks.
-  24 |    5  |  You have advantage on saving throws against spells.
+  25 |    5  |  You have advantage on saving throws against spells.
-  25 |    1  |  You have darkvision, 60 feet.
+  26 |    1  |  You have darkvision, 60 feet.
-  26 |    1  |  You have immunity to one type of damage and vulnerability to one type of damage.
-When the gemstone is found, roll on the Damage Types table 2 times: The first is the resistance, and the second is the vulnerability.
   27 |    1  |  You have resistance to cold damage.
 In addition, you are comfortable as if the temperature were that of a balmy day, so you suffer no ill effects from the weather’s temperature extremes:  You and everything you wear and carry are unharmed by temperatures as low as −50 degrees Fahrenheit.
-  28 |    5  |  You have resistance to one type of damage.
-When the gemstone is found, roll on the Damage Types table.
+This effect persists even if you lose consciousness or are incapacitated.

 </div>